|

 United Stated District Court, Southern District of New York, 1995

-In 1995, we obtained summary judgment against Swiss Bank who sued our client for return of monies it alleged were wrongly paid under a letter of credit.
+We obtained summary judgment against Swiss Bank who sued our client for return of monies it alleged were wrongly paid under a letter of credit.
 The case involved the sale and shipment of chemicals in bulk from the U.S. to Morocco and the law regarding the obligations of Banque Marroicane, the opening/issuing bank in Morocco, Swiss Bank as the confirming bank in New York and our client, as Swiss Bank’s client.
 This case was intensely litigated with depositions of Swiss Bank employees in New York and of our client in Florida.

 William Foxley v.
 Sotheby’s, Inc.

-United Stated District Court, Southern District of New York - - 1994/1995
+United Stated District Court, Southern District of New York

-In 1994-1995, we represented one of the country’s largest collectors of Western art (and owner of at what was at one time the country’s largest cattle company) in a suit against Sotheby’s arising out of the fraudulent sale of art in an amount in excess of $650,000.
+We represented one of the country’s largest collectors of Western art (and owner of at what was at one time the country’s largest cattle company) in a suit against Sotheby’s arising out of the fraudulent sale of art in an amount in excess of $650,000.
 The case was heavily litigated for two years and was also closely followed in the art and auction publications.
 We understand the case is reported in the most recent edition of Ralph Lerner’s Art and the Law.
 The case settled under seal but we can report the settlement favored our client.

 Atlantique Mode, Inc. v.
 DJ, Industries, a subsidiary of VF Industries